kallaballa/FractalDive/README.md

 ## Core algorithm

-The program naturally spends most of the time in the mandelbrot fraktal rendering algorithm so that is also where i put most of the optimization work.
+The program naturally spends most of the time in the mandelbrot fraktal rendering algorithm so that this where i put most of the work.
-I found that there are many apects to consider in order to get high performance with C++ code only.
+I found that there are many apects to consider in order to get cross-platform and high performance code with C++ only.
 I will outline the most important considerations and optimizations using the following code as a starting point:

 ```
 float x0 = (x + offsetx_ + panx_) / (zoom_ / 10);